 PRO TIP – The second you tap your magic band while you are in line for that last reserved Fastpass, you open up your Disney Fastpass app and search for the next Fastpass attraction within the closest time.
 You can even choose an attraction at a different park (once you are done with all 3 at your current park).

-3. Do not schedule your Disney Fast pass for early in the morning
+3. Do not schedule your Disney World Fastpass for early in the morning

-Many people make this mistake.
-You should try to schedule your 3 Fastpass rides for peak times (12-4 PM).
+This is one of the biggest mistakes people make at Walt Disney World.
+You should try to schedule your 3 Disney Fastpass rides for peak times (12-4 PM).
 First of all, to make the most out of your WDW vacation, you really should be waking up early and getting to the park 15 minutes before it opens.
 As tired as you will be, you will also feel great about riding rides or seeing characters with little wait time.

 PRO TIP – Schedule your first Fastpass around 12 PM, and then schedule the other 2 immediately after.
 Don’t leave giant gaps of time – it is wasteful!
 If you schedule all 3 within these times, you should be done around 3.
 Then you check back to the Fastpass system and get another Fastpass for close to 4.
 If you leave a huge gap of time, you cannot book another Fastpass until the last one has been used.